Behaviour of pupils at the Academy is exemplary, this can be evidenced by:

 The Academy has a full time Attendance Officer to monitor the attendance of all students in Years 7 – 11.
 This has supported and enhanced the work carried out by Pastoral Leaders and minimised the need for PA cases to develop.

-An Attendance Improvement Officer has been appointed to work within the SPT schools.
+An Attendance Improvement Officer has been appointed to work within the Delta schools.
 This will allow for early intervention in cases of persistent absence, as well as provide the requisite support for those students and parents in need of it.
 Once needs have been identified, the family support worker can put in place the necessary strategies for improvement to take place.

 We believe that students at the Academy feel safe and are able to seek support and advice and this is evidenced by;